Emily Ruete: Life in Europe

 Her husband died in 1870 after a tram accident, leaving Ruete in difficult economic circumstances because the authorities denied her inheritance claims.
 Partly to alleviate these economic problems she wrote Memoirs of an Arabian Princess from Zanzibar, first published as Memoiren einer arabischen Prinzessin in the German Empire in 1886, and shortly afterwards published in the United States and the United Kingdom of Great Britain and Ireland.
 The book provides the first known autobiography of an Arab woman.
 The book presents the reader with an intimate picture of life in Zanzibar between 1850 and 1865, and an inside portrait of her brothers Majid bin Said of Zanzibar and Barghash bin Said of Zanzibar, the later sultans of Zanzibar.

 After the death of her husband, Emily Ruete was caught up in the colonial plans of Otto von Bismarck.
 There were speculations that Bismarck wanted to install her son as Sultan of Zanzibar.
 She revisited Zanzibar in 1885 and in 1888.
 Between 1889 and 1892, she lived in Jaffa, from where she moved to Beirut in 1892.
 In 1914 she returned to Europe to live with her daughter Rosa in Bromberg, where Martin Troemer was stationed as a military commander.
 She died in Jena, Germany, at the age of 79, from severe pneumonia.

-In 1992, An Arabian Princess Between Two Worlds was published, making her letters home, with her reactions on life in Europe, available to the public.
+In 1993, a new English translation, enlarged with memoirs and letters, was published as An Arabian Princess Between Two Worlds: Memoirs, Letters Home, Sequels to the Memoirs, Syrian Customs and Usages.
+This was followed in 2022 by Memoirs of an Arabian Princess.
+An Accurate Translation of Her Authentic Voice, translated and enlarged by Emily Ruete's great-great-great-daughter Andrea Emily Stumpf.

 Archive and book collection Said-Ruete

 Emily had befriended Dutch orientalist Christiaan Snouck Hurgronje in 1887.
-Shortly after Snouck Hurgronje's death, her son Rudolph Said-Ruete donated her book collection to the Oosters Instituut (created in memory of Snouck Hurgronje).
-The library was made available to scholars at the seat of the institute, the Snouck Hurgronje House (Rapenburg 61 in Leiden).
+Shortly after Snouck Hurgronje's death, her son Rudolph Said-Ruete donated her book collection to the Oosters Instituut, created in memory of Snouck Hurgronje.
+The library was made available to scholars at the seat of the institute, the Snouck Hurgronje House, Rapenburg 61 in Leiden.
 The books, the monumental bookcase, and other materials, were later housed in the Netherlands Institute for the Near East.
-Emily and Rudolph's archive is kept in Leiden University Library (personal documents, photographs and correspondence).
+Emily and Rudolph's archive is kept in the Leiden University Library (personal documents, photographs and correspondence).

 There is a permanent exhibition about Emily Ruete in the People's Palace in Stonetown, the palace constructed by her brother, Sultan Barghash.